savely-krasovsky/knot-docker/readme.md

 <hr style="margin-bottom: 20px; margin-top: 10px" />

-This can be done in a compose file as well by specifying it as an build argument.
+When using compose, it can be specified as a build argument which will be passed to the builder.

 ```yaml
 build: